iounpaladin/iounpaladin.github.io/_pages/cv.md

 - Assisted with planning the participating seminar on Quiver Representations and Quiver Varieties with Sam Qunell in Spring-Summer 2023
 - Assisted with running, recording, and managing the participating seminar on Geometric Langlands with Raphaël Rouquier in Fall 2023
+- Organised the participating seminar on Monstrous Moonshine with Sam Qunell in Spring 2024

 Graduate-Level Courses
 ====